CLI Usage

 Generation Options

---client: Generate the operation functions for client-side usage (default: false)--server: Generate the operation wrapper functions for server-side usage (default: false)--extra-props <mode>: Control how Zod schemas handle additional properties.
+--client: Generate the operation functions for client-side usage (default: false)--server: Generate the operation wrapper functions for server-side usage (default: false)--routes: Generate route metadata only (default: false).
+Useful when you want to generate your own type-safe client or server implementation while leveraging the generated schemas and route definitions.--extra-props <mode>: Control how Zod schemas handle additional properties.
 Options:strip(default),loose,strict.
 See Schema Validation Modes for details.

 Note: The long-form flags